-The fact that you have a great product does not mean you have a good brand as well.
+The fact that you have a great product does not mean you necessarily have a good brand.
 A strong brand requires maintenance and summer is a great time for making sure everything is there in place.
 Especially when you provide B2B (business to business) services: many matters regarding your customers are postponed till “after the summer”.

 That’s why I prepared a series of step by step instructions for you.
 The following articles will let you check your brand’s condition.
 This method is called brand skeleton and we use it often with our customers.
 Today the first part: the brand’s story.

 A good brand is a well-told story.
 And, regardless of what you may think, it’s not about the brand’s origin story.
 Rather about finding the answers to key questions.